 - Be sure the outboard motor is securely fastened to the transom or a stable stand.
 You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
 Severe injury could occur if the outboard motor accidentally falls. - 1.
 Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - 2.
 Place a suitable container under the gear case. - 3.
 Remove the gear oil drain screw and gasket.
+The screw is magnetic so a small quantity of metal particles on the end of the screw is normal.
+Simply remove them.
 NOTICE: If there is an excessive quantity of metal particles on the magnetic gear oil drain screw, this can indicate lower unit problem.
 Consult your Yamaha dealer.
-[ECMO1901]
+[ECM01901]

-- 1. Gear oil drain screw
+- 1. Gear oil drain screw - 2.
+Gasket

-- 2. Oil level plug

-- 3. Gasket

-- If a magnetic gear oil drain screw is equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
-Do not reuse the removed gaskets. - 4.
-Remove the oil level plug and gasket to allow the oil to drain completely.
+Always use new gaskets.
+Do not reuse the removed gaskets.

+4. Remove the oil level plug and gasket to allow the oil to drain completely.
 NOTICE: Check the used gear oil after it has been drained.
 If the gear oil is milky or contains water or a large amount of metal particles, the gear case may be damaged.
 Have a Yamaha dealer check and repair the outboard motor.
-[ECMO0714]
+[ECM00714]